 Prashanthi Subramaniam is an idea-tinkerer (yes she made that up.
 It’s totally legit) moonlighting as a communications consultant with the United Nations.
 Among other things, social construction of technology, issues of human rights, sustainability, ICT4D and social innovation make her curious.
 She loves banana bread, movie nights, water cooler conversations, making music with others, and playing devil’s advocate.
 Prashanthi holds a Master’s in Media and Communications from the LSE, a Bachelor’s in Journalism from Lady Shri Ram College and is currently based in Bangkok.
 Go ahead and tweet her @prashanthi05 !

-Roshini Suparna Diwakar works at the International Center for Research on Women, New Delhi.
+Roshini Suparna Diwakar is a Freelance Qualitative Researcher.
 She has a Masters degree from LSE, and Bachelor’s degree and Diploma from Lady Shri Ram College.
 She enjoys writing, reading, and feminist “rants”.
 She is also a self-proclaimed dragon warrior.

 Vrinda is a psychology undergrad, and a do-er.
 As a Gandhi Fellow, she worked with government schools in rural Rajasthan, India for two years.
 Diversity excites her, and being enterprising keeps her happy.
 She’s currently pursuing a Masters in Education at Harvard University.